ntmkimm/CARO-GAME-GOMOKU-HCMUS/README.md

-# GOMOKU-PROJECT
+## GOMOKU-PROJECT
 This repository is contributed by 4 members of Group Six - 23TNT1:
-- Nguyen Van Linh : 23122003
+- Nguyen Van Linh
-- Tran Hoang Gia Bao : 23122022
+- Tran Hoang Gia Bao
-- Tran Chan Hiep : 23122026
+- Tran Chan Hiep
-- Nguyen Thi My Kim : 23122040
+- Nguyen Thi My Kim

-Our Instructor: Mr. Truong Toan Thinh, University of Science

-We created a gomuko game for our project of Introduction to Information of Technology.

-#DESCRIPTION
+## DESCRIPTION
-- This game based Console Window
+- This game based Console Window.
-- We test this game under Visual Studio Environent
+- We test this game by Visual Studio.
-- No special library, everything from scratch
+- No special library, everything from scratch.

-#DETAIL

-#HOW TO RUN IT
+## HOW TO RUN IT

-Compile all the file and run main.cpp - summary file of whole project.
+Run main.cpp